dmitry-lavrik/vue-routes-to-types/readme.md

 ## Library capabilities

-1. Supports children routes
+1. Automaticly generates RouteRecordInfo for each NamedRouteRecordRaw
 2. Correctly parse dynamic params
+3. Supports children routes
-3. Correctly joins parent and children dynamic params
+4. Correctly joins parent and children dynamic params
-4. Detect repeatable params
-5. Detect optional params
-6. Try to detect number regexp by \d
+5. Try to detect number regexp by \d
+6. Detects optional params
+7. Detects repeatable params
+8. Creates great tuple type if repeatable params is required: [T,...T[]] instead of T[]

 ## Library limitations

 1. Of course we can`t really analize RegExp in () of dynamic param.
 We just try to detect \d, no more than that.
+2. You can`t use typed routing into routes array.
+As sample, when you define redirect field system does not know about types yet.
+3. <RouterLink :to="{ name: 'some '}"> does not show error even if params is required.
+It is bad and it is question for vue-router team.
+They marked params as optional for all cases.

 ## How to understand libruary magic